Dr. Rick Andrews

 Andrews began his college training as a student of Pierrette Mouledous at Eastfield College of the Dallas County Community College District.
 Later, his principal studies in performance were with Alfred Mouledous at Southern Methodist University where he earned the bachelor and master of music degrees in piano performance and piano pedagogy.
 Pedagogy studies were under the tutelage of Louise Bianchi and David Karp.
 Andrews continued performance studies at the University of Colorado under the guidance of Peter Amstutz and Paul Parmelee and received a doctor of musical arts in piano performance.

-Shu Li serves as a member of the piano faculty at Augustana University and Artist-Faculty at the Omaha Conservatory of Music.
-She received a Doctor of Musical Arts in piano performance from The University of Kanas and Master of Music degree in piano performance from Illinois State University, both with distinction.
+Shu Li is currently serving as Visiting Assistant Professor of Piano in Augustana University in Sioux Falls, SD.
+Over the past few years, she served as Artist Faculty in Omaha Conservatory of Music in Omaha, NE, and on AU’s faculty to accelerate her professional teaching experience in piano.
+Li received her Doctor of Musical Arts in piano performance from The University of Kanas and her Master of Music degree in piano performance from Illinois State University, both with distinction.

-Dr. Li founded International Music Exchange Association (IMEA) in 2010 and worked as the president until 2015.
-IMEA organized many large international music and culture exchange-related activities, such as “Gulangyu 2011 Fall American Music Week,” “KU International Music Exchange Fall 2012 China Tour,” “2015 Shanghai Spring International Music Festival,” and other musical outreach programs.
+Li has successfully organized many music events and festivals internationally.
+She founded and served as Artist Director of Perpalette Wuyishan International Piano Festival in Wuyishan, China in 2018, and invited world renowned pianists to give sold-out recitals, masterclass, and workshop to international piano students in the festival.
+The highly successful festival was broadcast and live-streamed throughout eastern China.
+Also, Li founded International Music Exchange Association (IMEA) in 2010 and worked as president until 2015 to organize and participate for many large international music and culture exchange related activities, such as “Gulangyu 2011 Fall American Music Festival,” “KU International Music Exchange Fall 2012 China Tour,” “2015 Shanghai Spring International Music Festival” and other musical outreach programs.